Mean string field theory: Landau-Ginzburg theory for 1-form symmetries: What is it good for?

 {\bf A little philosophy:} We conclude by noting speculatively that the very existence of gauge theory (as conventionally formulated) is somewhat peculiar; after all, why should a description in terms of (often frustratingly) redundant variables be physically useful?
 One way to understand this is that gauge theory provides a local framework to describe the dynamics of extended objects such as flux tubes or magnetic field lines, and that it is the integrity of these extended objects that is fundamental, not the gauge fields.
 This idea lies behind the loop formulation of non-Abelian gauge theory \cite{migdal1983loop,Makeenko:1980vm,Polyakov:1980ca}.
 The line of reasoning explored in our work is an attempt at organizing the dynamics \emph{entirely} around this viewpoint, eschewing the microscopic gauge fields entirely.
 Clearly there is still much to be understood.
 It remains to be seen if such ideas will help us liberate our understanding of gauge theories from the tyranny of gauge redundancy.

 It is a pleasure to acknowledge helpful discussions on related issues with Andreas Braun, I\~naki Garc\'ia Etxebarria, Tarun Grover, Diego Hofman, Napat Poovuttikul, Tin Sulejmanpasic and David Tong.
+We thank Zhengdi Sun for helpful comments on the first draft.
 NI is supported in part by the STFC through grant ST/P000371/1.
 This work was supported in part by funds provided by the U.S. Department of Energy (D.O.E.) under cooperative research agreement DE-SC0009919, and by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (JM, 651440).

 {\Alph{section}.\arabic{equation}}